vexxhost/staffeln/README.md

 support it’s current process.
 The email part can directly tests against gmail if you like.
 You can use application password for allow python sent email with google’s smtp.
 To directly test email sending process.
-You can directly import email from staffeln and use it as directly testing method.
+You can directly import email from Staffeln and use it as directly testing method.

 To verify the setting for staffeln-api. you can directly using API calls to check if backup check is properly running through `curl -X POST Staffeln-api-url:8808/v1/backup?backup_id=BACKUP_ID` or `wget --method=POST Staffeln-api-url:8808/v1/backup?backup_id=BACKUP_ID`.

-It should return TRUE when BACKUP_ID is not exist in staffeln, else FALSE.
+It should return TRUE when BACKUP_ID is not exist in Staffeln, else FALSE.